International debt collection enforcement

 Enforcement of foreign judgments in Romania

-Is your debtor located in Romania and have you received a judgment against your debtor?
-Then a Romanian bailiff must be hired to enforce the judgment.
+To enforce judgement In Romania, a bailiff must be hired as well.
 Within three days of receiving the request, this bailiff will decide whether or not to file for enforcement.
 After that, the bailiff will start the execution of the judgment.
-For the execution of a judgment against your client, the Romanian bailiff has a number of possibilities.
+For the execution of a judgment against your client, the Romanian bailiff has several possibilities.
 They can seize the following:

 - Movable property